Not Hrithik Roshan But Shahrukh Khan To Play 'Octopus-like' Creature In Shankar's Underwater Film?

 "Apparently, the filmmaker has now approached Shah Rukh for the same role.
 The talks are just in the very early stages.
 It's an octopus-like creature who possesses superpowers and a superior intellect.
 It would be exciting to have SRK give his nod for this one as he and Shankar have never worked before earlier.
 Shankar is also said to have approached Jackie Chan, Tamil star Thalapathy (as known by his fans) Vijay and Chinese actress Li Bingbing for some pivotal roles.
 Shankar was keen to work with Hrithik Roshan but it didn't work out."

-The Underwater Sci-fi Film Will Be The First Of It's Kind In India
+The Underwater Sci-fi Film Will Be The First Of Its Kind In India

 The report further stated, "The story revolves around a gigantic, octopus-like creature (which lives in the ocean) possessing special powers as an underwater diver, a treasure-hunter and a lighthouse keeper begin a search for it.
 Shankar again wants to make it in 3-D with the best underwater motion capture technology on offer.